 Directed by Lorenzo Vigas.
 Written by Guillermo Arriaga and Lorenzo Vigas.
 Starring Alfredo Castro, Luis Silva, Jericó Montilla and Catherina Cardozo.

 Winner of the Golden Lion at the 72nd Venice International Film Festival, From Afar is director Lorenzo Vigas’ first feature film, which is a double surprise.
-I say double because for a first film Vigas displays a remarkable talent behind the camera – which, on the other hand, doesn’t justify the fact that it won an award it hardly deserved.
+I say double because, for a debut, Vigas displays a remarkable talent behind the camera — while, on the other hand, that doesn’t justify the fact that it won an award it hardly deserved.
 The main problem is that, while extremely telling as a visual piece of work, the script is unfortunately not so consistent, especially with regard to its characterizations.
 It lacks cohesion and feels mostly dry when trying to get into what drives its characters.
-Something like a screenplay written by a robot who doesn’t have a grasp on human feelings.
+Like a screenplay written by a robot who doesn’t have a real grasp on human feelings.

-There are dozens of these moments in From Afar showing faces in close-up with a blurred background behind.
+There are dozens of those moments in From Afar, with faces in close-up and a blurred background behind them.
 Vigas makes his point quite clear: no one in his movie cares about anyone else but themselves.
-It is no coincidence, even, that Armando works making dental molds, rather a curious detail that tells a lot about his clinical eye as he deals with other human beings, always maintaining a safe distance.
+It is no coincidence, even, that Armando works making dental molds, but rather a curious detail that shows a lot about his clinical eye as he deals with other human beings, always maintaining a safe distance.
 Some people will do anything not to get hurt.
-Take for instance the two dinner scenes that take place in different moments of the film.
-In both we see Armando and Elder literally separated by a line on the screen (a wood beam), even if in the second scene Elder sits closer to Armando.
-They are way too different and no matter how close they get to each other they still remain separate.
+Take, for instance, the two dinner scenes that take place at different moments.
+In both, we see Armando and Elder literally separated by a dividing line on the screen (a wood beam), even if in the second scene Elder sits closer to Armando.
+They are way too different, and no matter how close they get to each other they still remain distant.

 Even so, in a key scene, Armando and Elder appear both in focus in the same shot.
 It is a single brief moment of intimate conversation when they lay down their barriers and allow each other in.
 Perfect.
 And what can be said about the fact that Armando’s father is never really shown?
-Every time he appears, it is a long shot or he is off-screen.
-We never see his face – which, considering his absence from Armando’s life, is an appropriate choice from a director who always finds the most appropriate ways to say what he wants using a medium that he understands so well.
-If there is an award that From Afar definitely deserved to win, it is of best director, no question about it.
+Every time he appears, it is a long shot, or he is offscreen.
+We never see his face, and that, considering his absence from Armando’s life, is a more than appropriate choice from a director who always finds the most intelligent ways to say what he wants using a medium that he understands quite well.
+If there is an award that From Afar certainly deserved, it is for best director.

-But whereas visually the film speaks more than a thousand words, most of the time when you see the characters talk or act (especially Elder), they seem like what they are: characters, instead of real people like they should.
-Their contradictions never give them more nuances but only serve the interests of the plot.
+But whereas visually the film speaks more than a thousand words, most of the time when you see the characters talk or act (especially Elder), they seem to be just that: characters, instead of real people as they should.
+Their contradictions never give them nuances but only serve the interests of the plot.
 It is all too mechanical, calculated.
-The truth is, Vigas doesn’t seem to understand very well his own characters or their motivations, and so he ends up creating a movie that feels as dry as their lives.
+The truth is Vigas doesn’t seem to understand very well his own characters or their motivations, and so he ends up creating a movie that feels as dry as their lives.
 But while it works only in parts and has its share of clichés, it is interesting to see how it finds ways to surprise us occasionally, which helps raise the film above its limitations.

-With no soundtrack or a music score – except for two diegetic bachata songs in a party –, From Afar is a hard-hitting and expertly-directed piece that tackles urban matters like violence, homophobia and social inequality in Venezuela with the necessary grittiness.
-It will probably put some people off due to its slow pace but shouldn’t be dismissed because of its problems.
-Despite them, Vigas is without any doubt a very talented director with a promising future ahead and I can’t wait to see what he will come up with next.
+With no soundtrack or score — except for two diegetic bachata songs in a party — From Afar is a hard-hitting and expertly-directed piece that tackles urban matters like violence, homophobia and social inequality in Venezuela with the necessary grittiness.
+It will probably put some people off due to its slow pace but shouldn’t be dismissed for its problems.
+Despite them, Vigas is without a doubt a very talented director with a promising future ahead, and I can’t wait to see what he will come up with next.

 July 14, 2016